 Three categories of distance education are defined as:

 Goal 1.
-Create, support, and enhance the Instructional Technology Activities of the TAMIU Community through a variety of delivery formats.
+Create, support, and enhance the instructional technology activities of the TAMIU Community.

-Goal 2.
-Continue to implement and expand the Quality Matters standards in all newly-developed online courses.
+Goal 3.
+Continue to implement and expand the Quality Matters standards in all newly-developed online and hybrid courses.